ApostropheCMS Fleet of Sites

 I led the design and architecture of Bohemica Signage, a cloud-based digital signage platform that simplifies content distribution across multiple displays.
 I shaped the user experience to prioritise clarity and efficiency, allowing businesses to manage playlists, schedule content, and control display groups from a centralised dashboard.

 My role extended beyond design; I coordinated cross-functional teams, guided technical decisions, and ensured the interface remained intuitive as we expanded features like calendar scheduling and multi-location display grouping.
-I worked closely with developers and stakeholders to balance powerful functionality with ease of use, creating a product that feels effortless to use yet robust enough to manage thousands of screens reliably.
+I worked closely with developers and stakeholders to balance advanced functionality with usability, ensuring the product remained straightforward to operate while scaling reliably to support thousands of screens.

 MMT Company Web Identity

-We partnered with MMT s.r.o., a Czech industrial automation and robotics company, to redesign their brand identity and website.
-I created a new logo and visual identity that reflected their technical expertise and professionalism, then developed the site on Apostrophe CMS to showcase their custom machinery and solutions to potential clients and partners across Europe.
+I partnered with MMT s.r.o., a Czech industrial automation and robotics company, to redesign their brand identity and website.
+I developed a new logo and visual identity that reflected their technical expertise and professionalism, and built the website on Apostrophe CMS to effectively showcase their custom machinery and solutions to clients and partners across Europe.

-Working with their management team, we prioritised a professional, modern aesthetic with content-first design that made complex industrial solutions accessible.
-The multilingual CMS ensured they could easily manage and expand their presence into new markets whilst maintaining a cohesive brand experience.
+Working closely with their management team, we focused on a modern, content-led design that made complex industrial capabilities clear and approachable.
+The multilingual CMS enabled their team to manage content independently and support growth into new markets while maintaining a consistent and cohesive brand presence.

 Aéropot was born from my Master’s thesis in Sustainability, Entrepreneurship, and Design at Brunel University.
-The project was a deep dive into solving real-world challenges such as urbanisation and resource scarcity through technology.
-The goal was to create a smart indoor gardening system that not only made plant cultivation more accessible and efficient but also served as an educational tool.
-It was a multidisciplinary venture that blended environmental science with product design, software engineering, and hardware prototyping to create a fully functional proof of concept.
+The goal was to create a smart indoor gardening system that made plant cultivation both accessible and highly efficient, while also serving as an educational tool for understanding sustainable food production.
+Using ultrasonic misting (ultraponics), the system grows plants in a nutrient-rich fog that can reduce water usage by up to 95% compared to soil-based cultivation, enabling year-round growing in compact indoor spaces.
+From the outset, it was a multidisciplinary venture that blended environmental science, product design, software engineering, and hardware prototyping to turn a conceptual idea into a fully functional proof of concept.

-From a single concept on paper to a tangible, working prototype, Aéropot was a comprehensive exercise in turning an idea into reality.
-The project spanned the full product development lifecycle: business planning, user-centric design, hardware engineering, and full-stack software development.
-It was a rewarding challenge that pushed my skills in everything from circuit design and embedded programming to cloud-based data systems and user interface development, ultimately creating a product that is functional, sustainable, and engaging.
+From a single concept on paper to a working prototype, Aéropot was a comprehensive exercise in turning an idea into reality.
+The project spanned the full product development lifecycle: business planning, human-centred design, hardware engineering, embedded programming, and cloud-based software integration.
+It pushed me to navigate ambiguity across disciplines, persist through technical setbacks, and ultimately create a product that was functional, sustainable, and engaging.
+It demonstrated my ability to turn complex concepts into meaningful and tangible solutions.